-Our children participate actively in the life of the school and our young leaders have a say, whether they are on the Eco-Action Team, the Student Council or are Tribe Leaders, Sports Captains, Music or Drama Captains or Buddy Mentors.
+Our children participate actively in the life of the school and our young leaders have a say, whether they are on the Eco-Action Team, one of the five pupil committees, or are Form Captains, House Captains, Sports Captains, Music or Drama Captains or Buddy Mentors.
 We are very proud of the way the ‘pupil voice’ is encouraged at Yarrells.

 Pupils have the opportunity to be involved in all sorts of decision making and recent examples include new uniform, charities & fundraising activities, community days, eco-action and opportunities to bid to the PTA for various school projects.

 Children in Years 1-6 can put themselves forward to sit on one of our pupil committees.
 These are each led by three Year 6 pupils: a Chair and two Vice Chairs who are selected via an application process and chosen by the Head.
 The committees meet twice a term and then all join together for a full Yarrells Parliament meeting once a term.
 There are five pupil committees:

 Health and safety

 Inclusion and diversity